Neocortex – Software with an IQ®

 It is unlike any other technology.
 The software is independent of any hardware, allowing it be used for a host of applications from data analysis to robot and motor control.
 It uses sensor information to discover multi-dimension patterns in dynamic environments.
 Those patterns are analyzed to understand complexity and improve process for a range of tasks.

-“Neocortex artificial intelligence represents a significant breakthrough in perception technology which was needed for robotics to be utilized in warehouses and fulfillment centers”
+“Neocortex artificial intelligence represents a significant breakthrough which was needed for robotics to be utilized in warehouses and fulfillment centers”

 Roger Christian, VP, Yaskawa America, Inc., Motoman Robotics